Kocoji/wg-lab-infra/README.md

-This is the lab environment for my blog,
+This is the lab environment for my post,
-You can read its here: https://kocoji.co/posts/wireguard/
+You can read it here: https://kocoji.co/posts/wireguard/

 The files/folders structure
 ```